Suku Price Tops $0.0471 on Exchanges (SUKU)

 - QANplatform (QANX) traded 7.7% lower against the dollar and now trades at $4,776.80 or 0.28775269 BTC.

-Suku launched on October 17th, 2019.
+Suku’s launch date was October 17th, 2019.
 Suku’s total supply is 1,500,000,000 tokens and its circulating supply is 178,403,407 tokens.
 Suku’s official Twitter account is @suku_world and its Facebook page is accessible here.
+The Reddit community for Suku is https://reddit.com/r/sukuecosystem.
 Suku’s official message board is medium.com/suku.
-The Reddit community for Suku is https://reddit.com/r/sukuecosystem.
-The official website for Suku is www.suku.world.
+Suku’s official website is www.suku.world.

 Suku Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Suku directly using U.S. dollars.
-Investors seeking to acquire Suku should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Suku using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Suku directly using US dollars.
+Investors seeking to acquire Suku should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Suku using one of the aforementioned exchanges.

 Receive News & Updates for Suku Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Suku and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.